Hi team,

 Dear Sridharan,

-The major reasons why this problem happened are as below (this is my viewpoint): -
+The major reasons why this problem happened are as follows (this is my viewpoint):

 e) Employers should empower HR.
 They attach HR to their apron strings.

 f) Management science is not above good old proverbs.
-Management did lot of saving by employing and exploiting contract workers.
-But everything negated in just couple of hours.
-This reminds me good old Hindi proverb "Sou Sunar Ki, Ek Luhar Ki".
+Management did a lot of saving by employing and exploiting contract workers.
+But everything was negated in just a couple of hours.
+This reminds me of the good old Hindi proverb "Sou Sunar Ki, Ek Luhar Ki".

 g) Companies like Maruti Suzuki worry about Corporate Social Responsibility (CSR).
 But then Employee Social Responsibility (ESR) precedes CSR.
 Each company should note this.

 h) Lastly, HR should stop playing second fiddle to the management.
-When employees rights are trampled, they should not play second fiddle.
-When Rome was burning, Nero was playing fiddle.
+When employees' rights are trampled, they should not play second fiddle.
+When Rome was burning, Nero was playing the fiddle.
 When HR plays the second fiddle, factories like Maruti Suzuki are bound to burn.

 Ok...